Kautherz/tipcalc/README.md

 The following **additional** features are implemented:

 - [Yes] Made it so that the bill amount can be split based on the amount of people on the split slider (range: 1 - 10 People)
+- [Yes] Slight Improved UI of App from the template

 ## Video Walkthrough